shiywang/Lily/README.md

-Lily is a C like complier based on virtual machine
+Lily is a C like complier based on a simple virtual machine

 http://github.com/chenai/lily